Griffia/finalCapstone/README.md

 <br>  <br/>
 **If you downloaded the raw file from GitHub**

-Open your IDE, find the location of the raw file and open the file.
+Open your IDE, and open the raw file within the IDE.

 Then run the code.